rekalogika/rekalogika.dev/docs/domain-event/00-intro.md

   boundaries.
 Your domain doesn't have to depend on the framework.
 * Symfony Profiler integration.
 Debug your events in the profiler's events panel.

+## To Do

+* Support for Doctrine MongoDB ODM.
+* Support event inheritance.

 ## Synopsis